expand/collapse risk warning

 Investment time

-Typically investors keep their assets in their portfolio for many years.
+Typically, investors keep their assets in their portfolios for many years.
 Meanwhile, speculators typically change assets on a short-term basis, usually within days, hours, or even minutes.

 Analysis